khafaji-ahmed/khafaji-ahmed.github.io/content/featured/Auctions/index.md

 showInProjects: true
 ---

-This project aims to create a safe, modular, and easily accessible E-Commerce Auction Website/System.
+This project is a BAREBONES PROTOTYPE that aims to create a safe, modular, and easily accessible E-Commerce Auction Website/System.
 The system will support two different auction types: Forward Auction and Dutch Auction.